pivot-access-ltd/bma-offline-docs/src/maas-concepts-and-terms-reference-5416.md

 You can abort any action that permits retries.
 Currently, only commissioning and deployment permit retries.

-<a href="#heading--acquire"><h3 id="heading--acquire">Acquire</h3></a>
+<a href="#heading--allocate"><h3 id="heading--allocate">Allocate</h3></a>

 Allocates (reserves) a node to the MAAS user performing the action (and currently logged in).
 Changes a node's status from 'Ready' to 'Allocated'.

 With the CLI, it is necessary to perform this action before deploying.
 With the web UI, it is done automatically for the user.
-Acquiring in the web UI is used for machine reservation.
+Allocating in the web UI is used for machine reservation.

 <a href="#heading--commission"><h3 id="heading--commission">Commission</h3></a>